How to Choose a Competent TSCM / Counterespionage Consultant

 - Discreet security seals on items like phones that you can check yourself for tampering.

-- Q&A assistance in-between inspections.
+- Complimentary Q&A assistance in-between inspections.

-- Reinspection reminders.
+- Complimentary reinspection reminders.

 - Expert witness availability.

-- Security resource recommendation and location services.
+- Complimentary security resource recommendation and location services.

 Knowing what to expect from a competent TSCM consultant makes your selection task easier.
 This knowledge should also heighten your comfort level about inviting these outsiders on to your premises.